 Certified Medical Assistant Exam Format

 Further information regarding the format of the exam will help you prepare properly.
 As such, it is quite helpful to know that the majority of the questions revolve around clinical and medical care.
 This means students need to dedicate a good amount of revision time on such areas.
-It is important to know that questions regarding administrative information are covered in ten segments but their total score contributes to less than a quarter of the total score.
+It is important to know that questions regarding administrative information are covered in ten segments, but their total score contributes to less than a quarter of the overall score.

 The Need for Recertification

 As a medical assistant associate degree holder, getting certified is only the start.
 60 months after the last day of the month in which you got certified, your certification will expire.
 At that point, you would not claim to be a CMA until you renew the certification status.
 One of the ways of renewing your certification is by retaking the CMA test.
 However, for your registration for the recertification to be accepted, you will need to submit your CMA certification and exam fee as well.

 The other recertification method is more time-intensive.
 It requires individuals to accrue points based on their continuing education credits.
 Based on the latest guidelines from AAMA, one needs 60 recertification points.
 Half of those units should be from continuing education units approved by AAMA.